Hekkydev/test-git/event-portal/README.md

 # Event Management Portal

 This project was bootstrapped with Vite and Vue 3.
-It provides a small portal for adding and listing events.
+It provides a small portal for adding, editing, and deleting events.

 ## Development